3110/m5atoms3-image-viewer/README.md

 ## How to transfer the image files

+The capacity of SPIFFS is 7 MiB allocated with the partition table `no_ota_8MB.csv` in this repository.

 Place the 128 x 128 image files(PNG, JPEG, or BMP) to be displayed in the `data` directory.

 You can transfer your image files in the 'data' directory by selecting "Upload from the PlatformIO menu or invoking the command `pio run --target uploadfs`.